--know your air requirements:
+Know your air requirements:

-Sure, a higher-power motor will help the machine recover faster, and a larger tank means more air to use before it needs to recover, but the one key spec that really tells you how a compressor will perform is the CFM.
+Sure, a higher-power motor will help the machine recover faster, and a larger tank means more air to use before it needs to recover.
+But the one key spec that really tells you how a compressor will perform is the CFM.

-It’s pretty confusing, and can trip you up if you’re not careful to check specs.
+It’s pretty confusing and can trip you up if you’re not careful to check specs.

-We’ve included all but one recommendation that are rated at 100% duty cycle, so you don’t have to do any complicated calculations to tell if your guns will work, and how many will run off our recommendations!
+We’ve included all but one recommendation that is rated at 100% duty cycle, so you don’t have to do any complicated calculations to tell if your guns will work, and how many will run off our recommendations!